 MPRE Test Day Policies

-- You may be prohibited from taking the exam if you arrive more than 15 minutes after your scheduled appointment time.
+- You may be prohibited from taking the exam if you arrive more than 15 minutes after your appointment.

 - You must empty your pockets, remove jewelry and hair accessories, show your ears, roll up your sleeves, and pat yourself down before entering the testing room.
 Small lockers are provided to store personal items.

 - There are no scheduled breaks.
-If you need to stretch or use the restroom, you must raise your hand and wait from the TA’s instructions.
+If you need to stretch or use the restroom, you must raise your hand and await the test administrator.
 Your test time will not stop.

 MPRE Scoring

-The NCBE converts your raw MPRE score into a scaled score ranging from 50 to 150 via a statistical method known as equating.
-This ensures fairness across test versions.
-In other words, more difficult versions may require less correct answers to achieve the same score as an easier version.
+The NCBE converts your raw MPRE score into a scaled score ranging from 50 to 150 via equating to ensure fairness across test versions.
+The statistical process accounts for differences in difficulty compared to past examinations.

-See our detailed guide on MPRE pass rates, minimum passing scores, and grading.
+See our detailed MPRE pass rates, minimum passing scores, and grading guide.

-- Study with practice questions, study guides, and engaging lectures provided by Themis Bar Review’s free MPRE course.
+- Study with practice questions, study guides, and engaging lectures from Themis Bar Review’s free MPRE course.

 - Review the MPRE Subject Matter Outline